Depth Estimation#

 dfp = nc.run()

-We will import the needed libraries, intialize the CV pipeline, and define common variables in this step.
+We will import the needed libraries, initialize the CV pipeline, and define common variables in this step.

 import cv2 as cv